 To test oil pressure, remove the oil gallery "T" plug and install a mechanical oil pressure gauge in its place.
 After warming up the engine, read the oil pressure gauge.

-OIL PRESSURE 35.0 lb/in (3.8 kg/cm) or more at 1800 rpm
+35.0 lb/in2 (3.8 kg/cm2) or more at 1800 rpm (depending on temperature and load)